pingswept/me30-website/content/notes/rpi-setup.md

 **Wait, how do I install Flask?**

-<pre class="code">sudo apt-get install python-pip
+<pre class="code">sudo apt-get install python3-pip
 sudo pip install flask
 </pre>

 Then, start the server (assuming your code is in a file called `server.py`):

 <pre class="code">export FLASK_APP=server.py
-python -m flask run --host=0.0.0.0
+python3 -m flask run --host=0.0.0.0
 </pre>

 By default, Flask will listen on port 5000, so check `http://your.rpi.ip.address:5000` to see if it worked.